SahNa89/made-templateSaharNazeri/project/project-plan.md

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->

 1. What data is available?
 What errors are there?
-2. What limitations present themselves, is data missing and representative?
+2. What limitations present themselves, is data missing and representative? [#2](https://github.com/SahNa89/made-templateSaharNazeri/issues/2)
-3. What data types are relevant, do you need to research anything?
+3. What data types are relevant, do you need to research anything? [#3](https://github.com/SahNa89/made-templateSaharNazeri/issues/3)
+4. What is Data exploration and how would data pipeline be performed? [#4](https://github.com/SahNa89/made-templateSaharNazeri/issues/4)
+5.